Create a Website Account - Manage notification subscriptions, save form progress and more.

 A new employee or route alteration may have missed you by accident.

 Public Works no longer looks for lost trash carts.
 They are the responsibility of the owner.
 Serial numbers are not tracked.
 It's advised that cart owners write the cart serial numbers down for their records or write the address associated with the cart under the lid with permanent marker.
-Carts will be replaced for a fee of $80.00.
+Contact Public Works for cart replacement if lost or stolen.